jcheng5/py-sidebot/prompt.md

 The response type must be a JSON object, with the following properties:

 * response_type: "answer"
 * response: A Markdown string.
 The string should not only contain the answer to the question, but also, a comprehensive explanation of how you came up with the answer, including the exact SQL queries you used (if any).
+Also, always show the results of each SQL query, in a Markdown table; but for results that are longer than 10 rows, only show the first 5 rows.

 For example,
 User: "What is the range of values of the `total_bill` column?"